The Condemned 2

 The Condemned 2 (also known as The Condemned 2: Desert Prey) is a 2015 American action film directed by Roel Reiné and released by WWE Studios.
 The film stars Randy Orton, Eric Roberts and Wes Studi.
 It is the stand-alone sequel to the 2007 action film The Condemned starring Stone Cold Steve Austin.
 It was distributed via a limited release in the United States and to video on demand on November 6, 2015.

 Plot

-Similar to the first movie, the protagonist Will (Randy Orton) finds himself in a game of death with several other contestants and is forced to rely on his skills and wits to survive.
+Similar to the first movie, the protagonist ex-bounty hunter Will (Randy Orton) finds himself in a game of death with several other contestants and is forced to rely on his skills and wits to survive.